rajannpatel/ubuntupbx/README.md

 # NUMBER OF DAYS TO RETAIN CDR AND CEL RECORDS IN FREEPBX
 {% set CDR_RETENTION_DAYS = "60" %}
 {% set CEL_RETENTION_DAYS = "60" %}

+# PHP 8.2 IS OFFICIALLY TESTED WITH FREEPBX BY SANGOMA, PHP 8.2 IS SECURITY MAINTAINED UNTIL 31 Dec 2026 FROM THE PHP GROUP (UPSTREAM)
+# PHP 8.3 IS COMPATIBLE WITH FREEPBX AND ALL AVAILABLE MODULES, PHP 8.3 GETS SECURITY PATCHING UNTIL 2036 THROUGH CANONICAL, THE PUBLISHERS OF UBUNTU
+# PHP_VERSION = 8.2|8.3
+{% set PHP_VERSION = "8.2" %}

 # =========================
 # END OF SETTING VARIABLES